Historical information

 Tim Walker’s work is an eye-catching array of shipwreck artefacts and associated items.
 They help tell the story of the 19th century ships that travelled across the world full of people and cargo that are now part of our history.
 The work was commissioned especially for Flagstaff Hill and highlights the famous story of the 1878 ‘Loch Ard’ shipwreck.
 The images also include two small items from the 1981 ‘Fiji’ shipwreck.

-Timothy “Tim” Walker was born in Britain in 1970.
-He is a self-taught artist who began with a desire to use his talents for full-time work.
-He moved to Warrnambool in 1990 and became involved in the Warrnambool and District Artists’ Society, where he has served for a period as President.
+Local professional artist Timothy “Tim” Walker was born in Britain in 1970.
+He was self-taught had the desire to use his talents for full-time work.
+He specialised in painting local scenes, landscape and people of Warrnambool and district after he moved there in 1990.
+As he worked at the location of his subjects, people often told him interesting and amusing stories.
+He soon became involved in the Warrnambool and District Artists’ Society, where he has served for a period as President.
 In 2010 Warrnambool Art Gallery hosted an exhibition “Nine Lives” with works from nine local artists including Tim Walker.

 The ‘LOCH ARD’ 1873-1878 - brief history